anna-neufeld/countsplit/README.md

 The ``countsplit`` R package splits an integer-valued matrix into a training matrix and a test matrix using binomial thinning.
 Under a Poisson assumption, the training and test matrices are independent.

-The motivation for this method is described in [our preprint](XXXXXXX) in the context of inference after latent variable estimation for single cell RNA sequencing data.
+The motivation for this method is described in Neufeld et al., 2022 [add link to preprint](XXXXXXX) in the context of inference after latent variable estimation for single cell RNA sequencing data.

 The tutorials on this website are a work in progress, and will continue to be updated over the next few weeks.